DavidDev21/CS3393_unix/hw6/README.md

 # Fundamental changes
 1.)
 I made both the client and server able to handle any length of messages, whether they are sending or receiving.
-Previously it was restricted to the size of the buffer Now, changing the buffer size
+Previously it was restricted to the size of the buffer Now, changing the buffer size.
+2.)
+Removed signal handling
+3.)
+Changed server to manage messages from multiple clients rather than act like a client

 # Client changes
 I added logic for quitting when user types in "QUIT"